mohsin-ashraf/personal-msds/todayIlearned.md

 - Finding suitable hyperparameters is an iterative process.
 - Train, Validation and Test set split.
 - Generally train = 60%, validation = 20% and test = 20%.
+	- Distribution of the data across these folds matters alot.
 - When using Big Data (for example 1,000,000 rows).
 	- You can take the validation/test set even smaller than 20% (for example 10,000).
 	- The idea for validation/test set is to find out if the model is performing better or not.